When scanning anything with your scanner, one of the most important decisions is choosing what dpi (“dots per inch”) to scan with.

-And specifically for this post, what is the best dpi to use when scanning and archiving your 8×10″ and smaller paper photographic prints — which for most people, make up the majority of our pre-digital collection.
+And specifically for this post, what is the best DPI to use when scanning and archiving your 8×10″ and smaller paper photographic prints — which, for most people, make up most of our pre-digital collection.

 - Detail – how much image detail you will extract from your photograph

-- Image Size – how much resolution in pixels you will have to work with (e.g. 2400 x 3000 pixels)
+- Image Size – how much resolution in pixels you will have to work with (e.g., 2400 x 3000 pixels)

-- File Size – how large the file size will become (e.g. 64.9 MB or 64,878,462 bytes)
+- File Size – how large the file size will become (e.g., 64.9 MB or 64,878,462 bytes)

-Choosing DPI Based on Time Required
+Problems When Choosing a DPI Based on the Time Required to Scan

-Scanning Times for a 3.5×3.5″ Print on an Epson Perfection V600 Photo
+Scanning Times for a 3.5"×3.5″ Print on an Epson Perfection V600 Photo

 |Time Elapsed (mins:sec)||:11||:12||:14||:18||:31||1:02||2:34||3:53||6:37|